RobertPietraru/bloc.nvim/README.md

 ```
 ## Contributing

 We welcome contributions to Bloc.nvim!
-If you encounter any issues or have ideas for enhancements, please submit them to our [GitHub repository](RobertPietraru/bloc.nvim).
+If you encounter any issues or have ideas for enhancements, please submit them.
 We appreciate your feedback and pull requests.

 ## License